 Unusual Options Activity Insight: Marathon Petroleum

-Marathon Petroleum (NYSE:MPC) shares experienced unusual options activity on Friday.
-The stock price moved up to $58.5 following the option alert.
+On Thursday, shares of Marathon Petroleum (NYSE:MPC) saw unusual options activity.
+After the option alert, the stock price moved down to $54.6.

 - Sentiment: BULLISH